 If you are running Debian or Ubuntu (or a distribution based off of either), run the following command in a terminal:

 Otherwise, there is a snap application you can download of zsync which should function mostly the same and should work on all Linux distributions:

 sudo snap install zsync

-To actually download the image over zysnc for 19.04 run
+To download the image using zsync for 19.10, run

 You have now downloaded the image successfully.
 Please continue to Chapter 1.2.